-The Heritage Centre opened to visitors at Easter 2022 but once again only for four days per week, due to a limited number of volunteers available.
-This once again had a huge impact on income for the Heritage Centre with a diminished footfall compared to pre-pandemic (pre-March 2020) when the Heritage Centre had been open seven days a week from Easter to the end of October.
-The electronic payment card system introduced in 2021 for both retail sales and donations has been very successful.
+The Heritage Centre opened to visitors at Easter 2023 but once again only for four days per week, due to a limited number of volunteers available.
+This has once again impacted on income generation for the Heritage Centre with a diminished footfall compared to pre-pandemic levels when the Heritage Centre had been open seven days a week from Easter to the end of October.